-Dogs (Canis lupus) and foxes (Vulpes vulpes) have been recorded within the offset area.
-No cats were observed during this reporting period.
-There was no significant increase in predator occupancy (Figure 2).
+During the reporting periods, Dogs (Canis lupus) have been recorded within the offset area.
+No cats or foxes were observed during this reporting period.
+However, foxes were recorded elsewhere on the property.

-The RAI data calculated for each species shows that between 2018 baseline and the end of the 2020 monitoring period there is no evidence of a significant increase in foxes and cats, and a significant increase in dogs.
-This increase in RAI from Winter 2020 is an artificial inflation.
-It is attributed to a breeding pair denning in close proximity to a camera trap station (outside of the offset area) and regularly traversing the creek line that the camera captures.
-This creek line regularly exhibits higher levels of predator activity compared to other locations on the property.
+The RAI data calculated for each species shows that between 2018 baseline and the end of the 2021 monitoring period there is no evidence of a significant increase in foxes and cats, and a significant increase in dogs.
+This increase in wild dog relative abundance correlates with a decline in fox abundance.

 Occupancy data is a measure of the proportion of cameras recording predators across the site, i.e a spatial measure of predator presence.
+Although, there is an increase in occupancy across the property, numbers remain below the significant increase threshold for all predators (Figure 3).

-Foxes and Dogs were captured on three (respectively) camera traps that have potential foraging areas that overlap with EPBC2016/7723 offset area in this monitoring season (Map 4).
-Occupancy of dogs and foxes has reduced since baseline, with dogs concentrated in the alluvial flats and creek lines as discussed above and foxes observed along ridges.
+Dogs were captured on one camera trap that has potential foraging areas that overlap with EPBC2016/7723 offset area in this monitoring season (Map 5).
+Within the offset area, the one wild dog observed was located nearby a dam.